 November 28th, 1976 was a Sunday, marking the end of the long Thanksgiving weekend.
-I emerged from the subway surface trolley in West Philaphia to make my way back to my freshman dormitory at University of Pennsylvania, dreading the thought of my Spanish class at 8 AM the next morning.
-The day was a […]
+I emerged from the subway surface trolley line in West Philadelphia to make my way back […]

 January 10, 2011: Award-winning underwater cinematographer, Adam Ravetch works in one of the most unforgiving, hostile environments imaginable: Under the ice in the Arctic.
 And with camera in hand, he pursues some of the most elusive and dangerous Arctic life, including polar bears and walrus.
 The critically-acclaimed film, “Arctic Tale” narrated by Queen Latifah told the story of a polar bear cub and a walrus pup against the backdrop of a changing Arctic environment and showcased 15 years worth of Adam’s incredible footage and insights.
 Adam joins us this week to tell us how he did it, and what’s next!

 The Ocean Doctor airs weekly on WebTalkRadio.net.
 Want to listen on your iPod, iPhone or mp3 player?
 Download the mp3 file or subscribe on iTunes and don’t miss a single episode.
 See the complete list of episodes.